-In addition to unveiling the commemorative garden and planting the replacement Lone Pine, the ceremony also featured a 10-member bagpipe band, the planting of grevillea by families of the four fallen soldiers and two-plane flyovers — which included a special on-board passenger, 95 year old former Liberator bomber airman Bruce Neal.
+In addition to unveiling the commemorative garden and planting the replacement Lone Pine, the ceremony also featured a 10-member bagpipe band, the planting of grevillea by families of the four fallen soldiers and two-plane flyovers — which included a special on-board passenger, 95-year-old former Liberator bomber airman Bruce Neal.

 Principal Kimberley Tempest said the ceremony and garden project has had a great impact on the students and they now know the fallen soldiers as people, not just names on a board.

-'They demonstrate an increased knowledge of the origins of the houses and importance of commemorating Anzac Day,' Mrs Tempest said.
+'They demonstrate an increased knowledge of the origins of the houses and the importance of commemorating Anzac Day,' Mrs Tempest said.

 Retired Air Marshal Leo Davies was very impressed by the ceremony and the work done by the students.

 'The true essence of why we remember those who have and are serving this nation was palpable during the morning,' Mr Davies said.